pallavi-1311/Flam-PerformanceDashboard/README.md

 Go to DevTools → Performance Tab → Record.

-Interact with the dashboard or enable “Stress Mode” from the control panel.

 Observe the FPS (frames per second) and memory usage for 30–60 seconds.

 ---
 ##  Browser Compatibility